 Happily, bluebird numbers have been showing healthy improvement over the last 15 years in many areas of North America thanks to the efforts of thousands of people just like you!

-U.S. Range: The Eastern Bluebird is found throughout eastern North America, from southern Canada to the Caribbean, and the Great Plains to the U.S. eastern coast.
-The bluebird can migrate within this range, often going southward in numbers during the late fall and winter months.
-However, the Eastern Bluebird is increasingly being found during winter months in the northern end of this range - including southern Michigan.
+Geographic Range: The Eastern Bluebird is found throughout eastern North America, from southern Canada to the Caribbean, and the Great Plains to the U.S. eastern coast.
+The Bluebird can migrate within this range, often going southward in numbers during the late Fall and Winter months.
+However, in recent years, the Eastern Bluebird has been expanding it's year-around range northward.
+Within Michigan the Bluebird is now a common resident in most southern counties throughout the year.

 Physical Characteristics: The male eastern bluebird, 6 1/2 - 7 inches long, has a bright blue back, forehead, crown, shoulders, wings, and tail.
 Very faint black and white barring appears in the wing primaries.
 The throat and breast are rust, with a small white patch at the chin.
 The rust color continues down the sides under the wings, but the belly is white.
 The bill, eyes, and feet are black.
 A very faint white lower eye ring is not easily visible.
 The female's front and wing markings are similar, but her blue is quite pale, a gray-blue on the head and back.
 The posture while sitting is usually hunched, the legs not outstretched.
 Juveniles are spotted in typical thrush pattern, molting into adult plumage in the fall.